morisok31/multi-purpose-mineflayer-bot/README.md

 # Installing

-After dowloading the latest [release](https://github.com/morisok31/atgmaildotcom_mineflayer_bot/releases/tag/v1.1.1), after dowloading you need to unzip the file and and take the folder out it to any directory (folder) on your computer.
+After dowloading the latest [release](https://github.com/morisok31/atgmaildotcom_mineflayer_bot/releases/tag/v1.1.1), after dowloading you need to unzip the file and take the folder out it to any directory (folder) on your computer.
 Then, to start the bot you have to do:

 ```
 node index.js <host> <port> <[username]> <[password]> <version>
 ```

-If you don't know what port the server uses, you can use [this](https://mcsrvstat.us/) website, also the `<[username]>` and `<[password]>` fields are fully optional, you only use the `<[password]>` if you have an accual Minecraft account, and the `<[username]>` is there to determine what username you want the bot to have.
+If you don't know what port the server uses, you can use [this](https://mcsrvstat.us/) website.
+Also the `<[username]>` and `<[password]>` fields are fully optional, you only use the `<[password]>` if you have an accual Minecraft account, and the `<[username]>` is there to determine what username you want the bot to have.
 If you use a "premium" Minecraft then it has to be a valid Minecraft account username, but if you do not, then you can use any username you want.

-# Lorem Ipsum
+# Lorem Ipsum Dolor Sit Amet